ncmsops/dev-manual/commit-to-cust-flow.md

 ### Test-deploy

-1. Generate release notes with the previous deployment as reference.
-Source of info: Pull-requests from all packages changed since the previous release.
+1. Generate release notes with the last deployment as reference.
+Source of info: Pull-requests from all packages changed since the last release.
-1. Setup the test system as per the release notes.
+1. Setup the test system according to the release notes.
 Re-deploy the marked services, resulting in a deployment-record
 1. Record test-results and keep with the deployment-record.